jiahao25/Govtech-Data-Engineer/README.md

 - Yellow: Connectors, usually data warehouses and databases
 - Grey: Data batch services, such as HDFS Solutions

+Most services have both Producer and Consumer applications, as denoted by their double arrow.

-Within the Kafka Cluster, there are many topics.
-I will illustrate the design of one topic (Business Intelligence).
+Within the Kafka Cluster, there are many Topics, each provides different values to the company.
+I will illustrate the design of one Topic (Business Intelligence).
 ![](https://raw.githubusercontent.com/jiahao25/Govtech-Data-Engineer-Test/master/images/BItopic.JPG "Business Intelligence topic within Kafka Cluster")

-The diagram has 4 categories and we connect these apps/processes into the respective Kafka APIs:
+The diagram shows 4 categories and we can connect these apps/processes into the respective Kafka APIs:
 - Red: Producers
 - Green: Stream Processes
 - Yellow: Connectors